clean-commit/wordpress-developer-recruitment-task/README.md

 Hi!

 Thank you for joining our recruitment process @ Clean Commit!
-This task will test how you can work with front end project.
+This task will test how you can work with a fresh WordPress project.

 ![Wordpress](images/cover.jpg)

 ## Task

-We have to create a landing page for our clients using Wordpress.
-Can you ship it?
+- [] Setup local env using Laravel Homestead
+- [] Create a theme for the landing page using Sage theme
+- [] Prepare a hero section using ACF Flexible Content
+- [] Export DB and add it to the repo
+- [] Default domain for the project should be `[github-handle]-cc-lp.local`

+## Description

+This is a simple task for WordPress devs, all you need to do is spin up a local env using Homestead, create a new theme, and prepare one section using ACF Flexible Content (this section has to be available on every page (excluding posts)).

-The design can be found in sources library in .fig in sources directory.
+The design can be found in the sources library in .fig in the sources directory.
-Our designers work mostly with Figma, but you can choose whichever you like!

-## Requirements

-We work with WordPress using [Bedrock](https://roots.io/bedrock/) & [Sage](https://roots.io/sage/) starting theme.
-Please use this resources to create a theme based on the design in Sources directory.
+ACF plugin can be found in the `plugins` folder.

 ## Rules & Hints